prai14/ngrx-reactive-App/README.md

 This will start a server on localhost port 8090.

-# To Run the Chat Application Frontend Server
+# To Run the Frontend Server

 We can start the chat  application with the following command: